- Shane, Jim

 - Collection Number

-- The Jim Shane Alta, Utah collection contains clippings and promotional material concerning the town of Alta, Utah.
+- The Jim Shane collection on Alta, Utah (1948-1985) contains clippings and promotional material concerning the town of Alta, Utah.
 Shane is a skier and ski patrolman who built Gold Miner's Daughter Lodge in Alta, Utah.

 - University of Utah Libraries, Special Collections.